Seat Loose or Sliding Out of Position

 (Sold as part of a bathroom rug set.)

 Bath Royale’s hinges are integral (built-in) to the seat and lid, therefore, the overall length may be longer than other seats with external hinges.
-Any Elongated cover should fit Bath Royale’s Round seats.
-If you need a fabric cover for an elongated seat, we recommend not covering your seat because we have not found a cover that will fit.
+Any elongated fabric seat cover should fit Bath Royale’s Round seats.
+If you need a fabric cover for an elongated seat, we recommend not covering your seat because it looks better and cleaner without it.
+We have not found a fabric cover that will fit our elongated seats.
 If you find one, please let us know!

-Bath Royale seats come with bottom mount hardware which is easier to install and more reliable than top mount hardware.
+Bath Royale seats come with bottom mount hardware because it is usually easier to install and more reliable than top mount hardware.
 If you need top mount hardware, click here.

 NOTE: Bath Royale’s top mount hardware fits industry standard hole sizes only (5/8 inch diameter).